vishwas1234567/mslearn-ai900/instructions/00-run-batch.md

 ![Visual Studio Code Icon](./images/vscode.jpg)

 3. When it opens, you should see the MSLEARN-AI900 project on the left-hand panel.
-This file contains the labs for the course.
+This file contains the labs for the course. **Note:** When you open Visual Studio Code, you may be prompted to answer _Do you trust the authors of the file in this folder?_.
+Select **Trust the authors of all files in the parent folder 'Documents'** and select **Yes I trust the authors**.